osism/documentation/source/operations/reports.rst

    $ osism-generic sosreport

-The collected reports can be found on the manager node under ``/opt/archive/sosrepor``.
-Per system and day there is atarball with the corresponding MD5 checksum.
+The collected reports can be found on the manager node under ``/opt/archive/sosreport``.
+Per system and day there is a tarball with the corresponding MD5 checksum.

 .. note::